unifio/dockerfile-openvpn-cert-generator/README.md

 ### Defaults and overrides:
 Environment variables that one can use to override the built in defaults.
-- `KEY_DIR` (/data/keys) - is the directory where all the generated files can be found after running the script.
+- `KEY_DIR` (/root/easy-rsa-keys) - is the directory where all the generated files can be found after running the script.
 It's intentionally pointed at a non-existent directory to have a new `index.txt` and `serial` be automatically generated.
 In the case of updating existing sets of certs generated via the EasyRSA utility, make sure these files exist in the mounted/mapped directory.
+  * The tool has some issues when mapping this directory elsewhere.
+The volume mount should mount into the `/root/ directory and it's best to leave the `KEY_DIR` alone.
 - `KEY_SIZE` (4096) - controls the RSA-bit size for both the Diffie-Hellman paramaters and the certificates.
 - `CA_EXPIRE` (3650) - used by easyRSA's `pkitool`.
 Controls the number of days from the day the CA cert is generated until it expires.
 For usage simplicity, the cert is set to expire very far in the future (10 years).
 For security purposes, it'd be wise to lower this and figure out a certificate rotation policy.
   * The `/usr/bin/vpn_list_certs` tool is useful for checking the validity and expiration of certs